Chaoyang District Of Beijing Strives To Build A World-Class Waterfront Economic Zone

 Date

+data-text="Chaoyang District of Beijing Strives to Build a World-Class Waterfront Economic Zone" data-link=" District of Beijing Strives to Build a World-Class Waterfront Economic Zone" class="whatsapp">Shar

-(MENAFN- The Arabian Post) Arabian Post -BEIJING, CHINA – media OutReach Newswire – 16 January 2025 – Throughout history, cities have flourished by embracing the power of water.
+BEIJING, CHINA - media OutReach Newswire 16 January 2025 - Throughout history, cities have flourished by embracing the power of water.
 Over the past few decades, waterfront cities worldwide have leveraged their unique development conditions and strategic opportunities to explore and implement innovative approaches to revitalizing riverside areas.
 The development of world-class waterfront zones, exemplified by the Seine River in Paris, showcases added value in industries, culture, and innovation.

 With its rich water resources, Chaoyang District in Beijing has embraced the principles of extensive urban renewal and large-scale accessibility.
 Through the restoration of its rivers, it has revitalized urban spaces and created 23 kilometers of beautifully designed scenic corridors along the Empress Dowager Xiao River, Liangma River, Ba River, and Tonghui Canal.
 These efforts have boosted activity along the banks, revitalized industries, and spurred consumption.
 The Liangma River has now become a hallmark destination, while the Tonghui Canal, Ba River, and Beixiao River have also undergone significant transformations.